thomsonreuters/eessi-as4.net/README.md

 - Improvements to the internal messaging engine

 > This version doesn't support **Sending PModes** anymore as a way to respond to AS4 messages but uses the **Receiving PMode** for this.
 Please update your **Receiving PModes**, for more information see: [Remove Sending PMode as responding PMode](output/doc/wiki/runtime/configuration/remove-response-pmode.md).

+### v4.0.1

+- DynamicDiscovery settings that can be defined in the Sending PMode are no longer case-sensitive
+- Bugfix: Send retry-functionality (receptionawareness) was not working in v4.0.0 when `IsMultihop` was enabled in the Sending PMode.
+This issue is fixed in v4.0.1.
+- Bugfix: When AS4.NET v4.0.0 is configured to receive messages via pulling, response signal messages were created but were never sent.
+This issue is fixed in v4.0.1.

 ## Third Party software